rogerdahl/floating-pointer/README.md

 - Keep a mouse button pressed by touching the button area until it lights up.
 Release in the same way.

-- Tap a pressed button to first release it, then click it.
+- Tap a pressed button to release it.
+Tap again to click.

 - Double-tap a button to double-click it.

-- The threshold that separates a button tap from a press is configurable.

 ### Pointer

-- To move the mouse pointer, swipe in the `Touch` area.
+- Swipe and _release_ in the `Touch` area to quickly move the mouse pointer to the approximate right area.
+Then swipe and _hold_ to fine tune the pointer location.

 - Tapping anywhere in the `Touch` area performs a left button click.

-- The pointer sensitivity is configurable.
+- Simple inertia and friction is simulated for the mouse pointer movements.
+The friction can be adjusted to cause the pointer to drift further or come to a stop sooner.

 ### Mouse wheel scrolling

-- To scroll, drag up or down in the`Scroll` area (and remember to hover the mouse pointer over the are to scroll).
+- To scroll, drag up or down in the`Scroll` area, then hold.
+Remember to hover the mouse pointer over the are to scroll.

  - Notice that movement is only required when you want to change the speed or direction.
 This is different from most mice and touchpads, which require some sort of continuous movement in order to keep scrolling.